Accelerated master’s degree programs

 Students in the accelerated program who do not maintain a 3.0 minimum GPA in their shared coursework will be placed on probation upon entering the graduate program.
 Students in this situation will be notified of their probation status and the steps needed to lift the probation.

-Students who violate both requirements will not be permitted to continue on to the graduate portion of the 4+1 Accelerated Program and will consequently be removed from both the 4+1 Accelerated Program as well as the respective graduate program.
+Students who violate both requirements will not be permitted to continue on to the graduate portion of the accelerated master’s program and will consequently be removed from both the accelerated master’s program as well as the respective graduate program.

-If you are admitted to one of the qualifying undergraduate degree programs listed above, contact your undergraduate advisor to discuss your interest in pursuing a 4+1 program!
+If you are admitted to one of the qualifying undergraduate degree programs listed above, contact your undergraduate advisor to discuss your interest in pursuing an accelerated master’s program!